lupyuen/lupyuen.github.io/src/ci.md

 (Don't leave System Monitor running, it consumes quite a bit of CPU!)

+If the CI Job doesn't complete in __6 hours__: GitHub will cancel it!
+So we should give it as much CPU as possible.

 __Why emulate 32 CPUs?__ That's because we want to max out the macOS Arm64 CPU Utilisation.
 Our chance to watch Mac Mini run smokin' hot!

 ![Screenshot 2024-08-30 at 4 14 20 PM](https://github.com/user-attachments/assets/a9dab4fd-a59f-4348-a3f7-397973797288)